View Bobby Garrett's Obituary on thetelegraph.com and share memories

 Bob had been an independent steel broker before retiring and served as a visitation minister for his church for several years.

-Surviving also are a daughter, Michele "Mickey" (Richie) Watkins of Moro; three grandchildren, Chelsie, Bryce and Jenna Watkins; great grandchild, Phoenix Williams; three brothers, Danny Garrett of Brighton, Gordon Garrett of South Roxana, Rev. Darrel Garrett of Galesburg; and four sisters, Doris McAdams of Davenport, IA, Jonell Greene of Crowley, TX, June Kelly of Taylorville; and Carol Smith of Moro.
+Surviving also are a daughter, Michele "Micki" (Ritchie) Watkins of Moro; three grandchildren, Chelsie, Bryce and Jenna Watkins; great grandchild, Phoenix Williams; three brothers, Danny Garrett of Brighton, Gordon Garrett of South Roxana, Rev. Darrel Garrett of Galesburg; and four sisters, Doris McAdams of Davenport, IA, Jonell Greene of Crowley, TX, June Kelly of Taylorville; and Carol Smith of Moro.

 Preceding in death were his parents and two brothers, Donald and Jerry Garrett.